getify/asynquence/contrib/README.md

 });
 ```

-`failAfter` plugin provides both the sequence method `failAfter(..)` and the static method `ASQ.failAfter(..)`, which work exactly like the `after` plugin methods above, but result in failure rather than success.
+`failAfter` plugin provides both the sequence method `failAfter(..)` and the static function `ASQ.failAfter(..)`, which work exactly like the `after` plugin methods above, but result in failure rather than success.

 The most common usage of the `failAfter` plugin is likely in combination with the `race(..)` plugin, to create "timeout" behavior: